 So … you could say that your inherited know-how cannot be messed with indefinitely without there being consequences, some of them tiresome.

-Signs of Kidney energy mis-function are your body’s way of showing that you are exceeding its design parameters.
-Although most people have lots of spare capacity for absorbing bad habits - up to a point - there comes a point when the system complains, and eye bags are one of the lesser indications you may be pushing your luck.
+… are your body’s way of showing that you are exceeding its design parameters.
+Although most people have lots of spare capacity for absorbing bad habits, there comes a point when the system complains, and eye-bags are one way to show you are pushing your luck.

 Of course nobody is suggesting that the odd night out or emergency is going to skew your Kidneys or lead straight to bags under the eyes!
 Probably a million years or so have gone into evolving your Kidney energy, what with the worms, Neanderthals and humans.
 So the occasional disturbance is probably even good for you.